- Microimplant controls nerve cells with a laser

-FREIBURG, Germany, and BASEL, Switzerland, Jan.
-31, 2013 — A microimplant that can genetically modify specific nerve cells, control them with light stimuli and measure their activity simultaneously could pave the way for completely new experiments in neurobiology.
+FREIBURG, Germany, and BASEL, Switzerland – A microimplant that can genetically modify specific nerve cells, control them with light and measure their activity simultaneously could pave the way for completely new experiments in neurobiology.

-In optogenetics, genes from certain species of algae are inserted into the genome of another organism, for instance a mouse, and when shined with a laser light, provide electrically charged particles in a nerve cell’s membrane that can allow neuroscientists to control the neural activity.
+In optogenetics, genes from certain species of algae are inserted into the genome of another organism – for instance a mouse – and when shone with a laser light, provide electrically charged particles in a nerve cell’s membrane that can allow neuroscientists to control the neural activity.

 Scientists from the University of Freiburg have built a microimplant that uses a laser to control individual nerve cells.
-The polymer-based neural probe with platinum electrodes for the measurement of electrical signals, an injection channel for fluids (rectangular openings) and a waveguide for optical stimulation.
+Seen here: the polymer-based neural probe with platinum electrodes for the measurement of electrical signals, an injection channel for fluids (rectangular openings) and a waveguide for optical stimulation.
 Courtesy of IMTEK/University of Freiburg.